CIBC-Internal/python/Doc/library/socket.rst

    ``(cmsg_level, cmsg_type, cmsg_data)``, where *cmsg_level* and
-   *cmsg_type* are integers specifying the protocol level and protocol-specific type respectively, and *cmsg_data* is a buffer-compatible object holding the associated data.
+   *cmsg_type* are integers specifying the protocol level and protocol-specific type respectively, and *cmsg_data* is a bytes-like object holding the associated data.
 Note that some systems (in particular, systems without :func:`CMSG_SPACE`) might support sending only one control message per call.
 The *flags* argument defaults to 0 and has the same meaning as for